Wondering what peer-to-peer international money transfers are all about? Here is the information you need.

 |Exchange rate||$1 = £0.4425||$1 = £0.4552|

-Nicholas choosing to go with the peer-to-peer money transfer company comes as no surprise.
-Not only did it offer him a better exchange rate, it also charged lower fees.
+It is no surprise that Nicholas chooses to go with the peer-to-peer money transfer company.
+Not only do they offer him a better exchange rate, it also charges lower fees.

 Why do peer to peer transfers look so cheap?

-Since peer-to-peer money transfers companies match people with foreign exchange requirements directly, they do away with the need for the ‘spread or margin’ component from transactions.
-The technology in use eliminates the need for brokers and middlemen as well as the spread imposed by market makers.
+Since peer-to-peer money transfer companies directly match people with foreign exchange requirements, they do away with the need for the ‘spread or margin’ component of the transaction.
+The technology in use eliminates the need for brokers and middlemen, in addition to the spread imposed by market makers.

-It is owing to this that users manage to avoid the cost of ‘bid-ask spread’ typically charged by banks and forex brokers, which can vary from 2% to 5%.
-Peer-to-peer money transfers companies tend to use the midpoint of real-time interbank market rates.
+It is due to this that users manage to avoid the cost of ‘bid-ask spread’ typically charged by banks and forex brokers, which can vary from 2% to 5%.
+Peer-to-peer money transfer companies tend to use the midpoint of real-time interbank market rates.
 These companies normally charge a flat fee for their services, which can vary depending on the amount you wish to transfer.

 How do I compare peer to peer specialist transfer services?

-When you’re comparing peer-to-peer specialist money transfer services, several aspects require your attention.
+When comparing peer-to-peer specialist money transfer services, several aspects need to be considered.

 - Exchange rate and fees.
-While the exchange rate is an indicator of the kind of deal you’re getting, don’t base your decision on this aspect alone.
-Find out how much you’ll have to pay as transfer fees.
-This may not be the same for major and exotic currencies.
-Some companies charge withdrawal fees as well.
+While the exchange rate is an indication of the deal you are getting, don’t base your decision on this aspect alone.
+Make sure you find out how much you will have to pay in transfer fees.
+Bear in mind this may not be the same for major and exotic currencies.
+Some companies may charge withdrawal fees as well.

 - Reach.
 Some peer-to-peer money transfer companies offer their services in limited countries in Europe and Australasia.
-Some others have a wider outreach, having a presence in North America and Asia as well.
-The number of currencies on offer can also serve as an indication of a company’s reach.
+Others have a wider outreach, having a presence in North America and Asia.
+The number of currencies on offer also serves as an indication of a company’s reach.

 - Payment options.
-Most of these companies let you make payments through wire transfers and debit cards.
-Not many accept payments through credit cards.
+The majority of companies let you make payments through wire transfers and debit cards.
+There are not many that accept payment through a credit card.

-- Keeping funds in account.
+- Keeping funds in an account.
 If you wish to keep money in your peer-to-peer money transfer company account, you can find a suitable service provider.
-Some companies provide their users with eWallets, using which you can keep any amount of money in any currency for any period of time.
+Some companies provide their users with eWallets (sometimes called a digital wallet.)
+This enables you to keep any amount of money, in any currency, for any period of time.

 - Transfer time.
-The time taken for peer-to-peer transfers to process is normally one to two days.
+The process time for peer-to-peer transfers is usually one to two days.
 Some service providers charge extra for same-day transfers.

 What are the pros and cons to using a specialist service compared to a bank?

-- Save money.This, without doubt, is the biggest advantage of using a peer-to-peer money transfer company.
-You can get a better exchange rate when compared to banks and you can also save in fees.
+- Save money.This is without doubt the biggest advantage of using a peer-to-peer money transfer company.
+You may receive a better exchange rate when compared to banks and may also save in fees.

 - Save time.
-When you use domestic banks to transfer funds to an overseas bank account, you make use of the international banking payment system, SWIFT.
-Peer-to-peer companies bypass this system which is why their transfers get through considerably sooner.
+When you use domestic banks to transfer funds to an overseas bank account, you make use of the international banking payment system, SWIFT Peer-to-peer companies bypass this system, so their transfers are made considerably quicker.

 - Limited services.
 These companies tend to offer little more than spot rates for currency exchange.
-A conventional money transfer company, on the other hand, would let you choose between market orders and forward contracts as well.
+A conventional money transfer company also lets you choose between market orders and forward contracts.

 Are there any risks?

-Exchange rates are subject to fluctuation, so make sure you initiate the transfer soon after you get a favourable rate.
-Know that while an appreciation in your currency’s value can lead to a profitable exchange, the reverse can hold true in the event your currency depreciates.
+Exchange rates are subject to fluctuation, so make sure you initiate the transfer as soon after you get a favourable rate.
+While an appreciation in the currency value can lead to a profitable exchange, the reverse holds true in the event your currency depreciates.

-Make sure you deal with a reliable and licensed transfer company, failing which you can put your hard earned money at risk.
+Make sure you deal with a reliable and licensed transfer company, otherwise you put your hard earned money at risk.